TRNR: Task-Driven Image Rain and Noise Removal with a Few Images Based on Patch Analysis: Abstract

 \section{Abstract}

-The recent prosperity of learning-based image rain and noise removal is mainly due to the well-designed neural network architectures and large labeled datasets.
-However, we find that current image rain and noise removal methods result in low utilization of images.
-To alleviate the reliance on large labeled datasets, we propose the task-driven image rain and noise removal (TRNR) based on the introduced patch analysis strategy.
-The patch analysis strategy provides image patches with various spatial and statistical properties for training and has been verified to increase the utilization of images.
-Further, the patch analysis strategy motivates us to consider learning image rain and noise removal task-driven instead of data-driven.
-Therefore we introduce the N-frequency-K-shot learning task for TRNR.
-Each N-frequency-K-shot learning task is based on a tiny dataset containing NK image patches sampled by the patch analysis strategy.
-TRNR enables neural networks to learn from abundant N-frequency-K-shot learning tasks other than from adequate data.
-To verify the effectiveness of TRNR, we build a light Multi-Scale Residual Network (MSResNet) with about 0.9M parameters to learn image rain removal and use a simple ResNet with about 1.2M parameters dubbed DNNet for blind gaussian noise removal with a few images (for example, 20.0\% train-set of Rain100H).
-Experimental results demonstrate that TRNR enables MSResNet to learn better from fewer images.
-In addition, MSResNet and DNNet utilizing TRNR have obtained better performance than most recent deep learning methods trained data-driven on large labeled datasets.
+The recent success of learning-based image rain and noise removal can be attributed primarily to well-designed neural network architectures and large labeled datasets.
+However, we discover that current image rain and noise removal methods result in low utilization of images.
+To alleviate the reliance of deep models on large labeled datasets, we propose the task-driven image rain and noise removal (TRNR) based on a patch analysis strategy.
+The patch analysis strategy samples image patches with various spatial and statistical properties for training and can increase image utilization.
+Furthermore, the patch analysis strategy encourages us to introduce the N-frequency-K-shot learning task for the task-driven approach TRNR.
+TRNR allows neural networks to learn from numerous N-frequency-K-shot learning tasks, rather than from a large amount of data.
+To verify the effectiveness of TRNR, we build a Multi-Scale Residual Network (MSResNet) for both image rain removal and Gaussian noise removal.
+Specifically, we train MSResNet for image rain removal and noise removal with a few images (for example, 20.0\% train-set of Rain100H).
+Experimental results demonstrate that TRNR enables MSResNet to learn more effectively when data is scarce.
+TRNR has also been shown in experiments to improve the performance of existing methods.
+Furthermore, MSResNet trained with a few images using TRNR outperforms most recent deep learning methods trained data-driven on large labeled datasets.
 These experimental results have confirmed the effectiveness and superiority of the proposed TRNR.
-The codes of TRNR will be public soon.
+The source code is available on \url{https://github.com/Schizophreni/MSResNet-TRNR}.